Fixing Past Mistakes

 Two Weeks Ago - Azkaban Prison - Sirius Black

-Jumping in shock when the Elf appeared again with food, this time he wasn't going to stare dumbly.
+Jumping in shock when the elf appeared again with food, this time he wasn't going to stare dumbly.

 "Who are you?
-Who's your Master?" rasped Sirius quickly, his blue eyes filled with desperation.
+Who's your master?" rasped Sirius quickly, his blue eyes filled with desperation.

-"I am Dobby," said the House Elf, not replying to the other question since his Master had told him never to reveal anything without consulting him first.
+"I am Dobby," said the house elf, not replying to the other question, since his master had told him never to reveal anything without consulting him first.

-Not that it mattered since Dobby disappeared again, leaving only the food for company.
+Not that it mattered, since Dobby disappeared again, leaving only the food for company.

-'Harry, I'm so sorry,' thought Sirius, his blue eyes filling with tears, he'd been such an idiot.
-If he'd not gone after Pettigrew he might have been able to go to the Ministry and prove his innocence…or if he'd just ran with Harry to a different country they would have been safe.
-Hopefully Harry would be happy though, there hadn't been many Lily and James would trust with Harry.
-The Longbottoms maybe, Professor McGonagall, then the Headmaster, he doubted Dumbledore would raise Harry though.
-Biting his lip, he might have gone to family, Andromeda could be raising him…he wished he knew.
-Maybe the House Elf would at least reveal that information, nodding his head determined to keep the question safe from the Dementors so when Dobby came again he could ask.
+Harry, I'm so sorry, thought Sirius, his blue eyes filling with tears.
+He'd been such an idiot.
+If he'd not gone after Pettigrew, he might have been able to go to the Ministry and prove his innocence…or if he'd just run with Harry to a different country, they would have been safe.
+Hopefully Harry would be happy though; there hadn't been many Lily and James would trust with Harry.
+The Longbottoms maybe, Professor McGonagall, then the Headmaster; he doubted Dumbledore would raise Harry, though.
+Biting his lip, he considered further.
+He might have gone to family; Andromeda could be raising him…he wished he knew.
+Maybe the house elf would at least reveal that information.
+Nodding his head, he determined to keep the question safe from the Dementors, so that when Dobby came again he could ask.

-He had no idea that in the next few weeks he wouldn't get a chance to talk to the Elf since he would be away before he came around each and every time.
+He had no idea that in the next few weeks he wouldn't get a chance to talk to the elf, since he would be away before he came around each and every time.